 Limit the amount of information you provide with your business intelligence software on smartwatches.
 In other words: Don’t offer too many details.
 This can be tricky.
 For each kind of information, for each visualization, you have to ask yourself:

 - How can sharpen the layout

-I know, it’s a tough exercise.
+I know it’s a challenging exercise.
 However, it is so super important.
 Reduce to the max must be your rule number one when bringing business intelligence information to the smartwatch.

 Do #1 — Go For Alerts & Updates

 Alerts and updates represent the perfect business intelligence use case for smartwatches.
-Actually, that’s how we are using A:Wall information on the AppleWatch.
+So that’s how we are using aWall information on the AppleWatch.

 For example, your revenue figures drop by 3% compared to the last hour.
 In that case, you can send out an alert directly to the smartwatches of all involved colleagues.
 You can also use this for important updates.
-Let’s say the number of clients is 5% above the daily average of the last month.
-Simply provide this information to all relevant stakeholders as an update on their smartwatch.
+For example, let’s say the number of clients is 5% above the last month’s daily average.
+Provide this information to all relevant stakeholders as an update on their smartwatch.